Genetically modified food in Ghana

-Genetically Modified (GM) food crops were introduced into Ghana in 2013.
+Genetically Modified (GM) food crops were introduced into Ghana in 2013 after the 2011 Biosafety Act 831 permitted their introduction.
+By 2014, “confined field trials” of GM rice and cowpea in the Ashanti region and cotton in the three northern regions of the country were underway.

 GM crops are controversial around the world for various reasons and Ghana is no exception.
-Groups against its introduction include Food Sovereignty Ghana, The Coalition For Farmer’s Rights, Advocacy Against GMOs, Ghana Catholic Bishops’ Conference and the Convention People’s Party (CPP).
+Groups against their introduction in Ghana include Food Sovereignty Ghana, The Coalition For Farmer’s Rights, Advocacy Against GMOs, Ghana Catholic Bishops’ Conference and the Convention People’s Party (CPP).
 They argue that genetically modified food is not conducive to good health and is neo-colonialist in nature.
 That is, it hands control of the food supply to rich nations, which threatens food sovereignty and the national interest.

-Proponents argue that GM crops engineered to resist common pests, increase yield, and hence lead to rising incomes for farmers and the country in general.
+Proponents of GM crops argue that the crops are engineered to resist common pests, increase yield, and hence lead to rising incomes for farmers and the country in general.

-Ghana's 2011 Biosafety Act 831 permitted the introduction of GM foods, and by 2014, “confined field trials” of GM rice and cowpea in the Ashanti region and cotton in the three northern regions of the country were underway.
-In 2015, a temporary injunction on any further GMO commercialization and development was put in place, until the conclusion of the case brought by Food Sovereignty Ghana against the Ministry of Food and Agriculture.
+In 2015, a temporary injunction on any further Genetically Modified Organism (GMO) commercialization and development was put in place until the conclusion of the case brought by Food Sovereignty Ghana against the Ministry of Food and Agriculture.
 The trial has been severely protracted and testimonies from Jonathan Latham (of the Bioscience Resource Project) and TestBioTech took place in March and April 2022.
 Commercialization of Bt Cowpea is thus still pending approval, although imports of genetically engineered products to Ghana are still allowed.